squidrouter/.github/profile/README.md

 # Oops!
-You've come to the wrong Squid github profile
+You've come to the wrong Squid github org

 🔒 The official github of Squid is currently [https://github.com/0xsquid](https://github.com/0xsquid)